 Venue: National Glass Centre - Sunderland

-Dates: This workshop will run for five Saturdays from 22nd February 2020 until 28th March 2020 (excluding the 14th March).
+Dates: This workshop ran for five Saturdays from 22nd February 2020 until 28th March 2020 (excluding the 14th March).
+Students learnt traditional basic stained glass techniques, including, glass cutting, painting and stained, leading and cementing to construct your own small stained glass panel.

 During this course you will learn traditional basic stained glass techniques, including, glass cutting, painting and stained, leading and cementing to construct your own small stained glass panel.
 Work with artist Sue Delbridge to develop your ideas and select the best approach to realise your design in glass to create a unique panel.